 - Slow down.
 Sometimes these symptoms are a way of your body telling you to rest.
 Listen to yourself and acknowledge what your body needs.

-To find out more about these solutions and a lot more ways to help navigate the wonderful world or menopause and peri menopause, book in to our FREE talk:
+To find out more about these solutions and a lot more ways to help navigate the wonderful world or menopause and peri menopause, book in to our FREE health assessment below: